Xalph555/SeanLeeA3/!README.txt

 These are some additional details relating to the current version of the assignment.
 _________________________________________________________________________

-	- If you are having issues with the game running, try commenting out the 'setWindowSize()' in the 'gameSetUp()' function within 'Application.cpp'
+	- If you are having issues with the game running, try commenting out 'setWindowSize()' in the 'gameSetUp()' function within 'Application.cpp'

 Changes in names that deviate from the specifications: